 A new approach to epilepsy diagnosis

-Over 250,000 Australians are currently living with epilepsy, which is the most common brain disorder worldwide and can affect people at any stage of their lives.
+Over 250,000 Australians are currently living with epilepsy, which is one of the most common brain disorders worldwide and can affect people at any stage of their lives.
 Diagnosis can be difficult in some people, while others experience problems with effectively managing their seizures through drug therapies.

 A definite diagnosis of epilepsy can be challenging in some patients, especially if seizure-like events are infrequent.
 Currently, conventional EEG recordings are used to detect epileptic events, but this clinical tool has its limitations.
 It is not possible for the EEG electrodes to be fixed to the scalp for prolonged periods, and repeated in-patient monitoring sessions are very expensive and may not capture an event.

 Conventional EEG recordings are also unsatisfactory for another major problem faced by clinicians – the sometimes difficult management of drug therapies to relieve seizures and the reliance on patient diaries.
 In some patients, getting the drug regime correct can be a lengthy, trial and error process.

 To address these clinical issues we need a means of continuously recording brain activity over long periods.
 This would have a profound impact on the lives of individuals and their carers, as well as the clinicians who manage their treatment.

 Patients with undiagnosed epilepsy and those experiencing difficulty in epilepsy drug management face ongoing stress, risks, and uncertainty when carrying out their normal daily activities.